emberjs/guides/source/localizable/getting-started/quick-start.md

 [`http://localhost:4200/scientists`](http://localhost:4200/scientists).
 You should
 see the `<h2>` you put in the `scientists.hbs` template, right below the `<h1>` from our `application.hbs` template.

-Templates are rendered into the {{outlet}} of its parent route's template.

 Now that we've got the `scientists` template rendering, let's give it some data to render.
 We do that by specifying a _model_ for that route, and